omrozowicz-splunk/splunk-otel-collector-chart/UPGRADING.md

 ## 0.64.0 to 0.66.0
 Before this change, [k8s events receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/k8seventsreceiver) was used to collect Kubernetes Events.
 Now we utilize [k8s objects receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/k8sobjectsreceiver) that can pull or watch any object from Kubernetes API server.
-Therefore, `clusterReceiver.eventsEnabled` is now deprecated, and to maintain the same behavior you should set `clusterReceiver.objectsEnabled` to `true` and configure `clusterReceiver.k8sObjects` to watch event objects:
+Therefore, `clusterReceiver.eventsEnabled` is now obsolete, and to maintain the same behavior you should set `clusterReceiver.objectsEnabled` to `true` and configure `clusterReceiver.k8sObjects` to watch event objects:
 ```yaml
   objectsEnabled: true